JCAguilera/angular-material-electron-typeorm/README.md

 # Introduction

+Please check the original author repo ([@maximegris angular-electron](https://github.com/maximegris/angular-electron)) if you just want a quick Angular 10 and Electron 9 boilerplate.

-Bootstrap and package your project with Angular 10 and Electron 9 (Typescript + SASS + Hot Reload) for creating Desktop applications.
+Bootstrap and package your project with Angular 10, Angular Material, Electron 9 and TypeORM (Typescript + SASS + Hot Reload) for creating Desktop applications.

 Currently runs with:

 - Angular v10.0.14
+- Angular Material
 - Electron v9.3.0
+- TypeORM
 - Electron Builder v22.8.0

 With this sample, you can :